You are using an outdated browser. Please upgrade your browser to improve your experience.

 Looking at how much a funeral in your area will cost can be helpful in the decision-making process, especially if you're uncertain as to what your loved one would have wanted.

-According to this year's Cost of Dying research, just 1% of people making funeral arrangements knew all of their loved one's funeral wishes, which is why it's so important to have the funeral conversation.
+According to our Cost of Dying research, only around 1% of people making funeral arrangements knew all of their loved one's funeral wishes, which is why it's so important to have the funeral conversation.

 Colourful clothing